Maximuss1993/Airport_Gate_Management_System/Readme.md

 > Extra Challenge
 *Update the solution so that certain gates are only available between certain times.
-If a request for a gate arrives to the REST service at a specific time, the service should check what gates are available at the current time as well as whether or not they are currently in use.*
+If a request for a gate arrives to the REST service at a specific time, the service should check what gates are available at the current time as well as whether they are currently in use.*
-Administrators should be able to update the times that gates are available at.

 ## Technical Information
 - **Framework**: Spring Boot 3
 - **JVM**: Java 17
 - **Database**: PostgreSQL
 - **Protocol**: REST API
-- **Authentication**: (if applicable) JWT, OAuth 2.0, Basic Authentication //??
+- **Authentication**: (if applicable) JWT, OAuth 2.0, Basic Authentication
+//??
+Da li ubaciti autentifikaciju?

 ## Features
 > List the key features of the application.